May 27, 2015 May 21, 2015

 Looking for an easy chocolate cake from scratch?
 This is it.
 Oh… and looking for a healthier chocolate cake recipe?
 This is it too.
 It’s not a fancy cake but it’s really moist and rich tasting even thought it’s made without eggs or butter.
 I make it with extra-light olive oil but my frosting does have two tablespoons of butter.
 If you use my frosting, that means each slice would have 3/4 teaspoon of butter.
 I can manage that.
 But you can also skip the frosting, make it a vegan chocolate cake, and just dust it with some powdered sugar.

 For baking with chocolate I always use Dutch-processed cocoa for a beautiful dark color and it’s also less bitter than the regular one.
-It can be hard to find but my store carries Droste brand, which I used in this recipe.
+It can be hard to find but World Market carries my brand (Droste), which I used in this recipe.
 This is the perfect cake to make last minute since there is no butter to soften and no eggs to warm up to room temperature.
 I often put it together before dinner and by the time we eat, the cake is cooled and then I whip up some frosting and… we have dessert.

-This easy one bowl cake is perfect for Sunday family dinner… everyone does have a Sunday family dinner, don’t they?
+This easy chocolate cake from scratch is perfect for Sunday family dinner… everyone does have a Sunday family dinner, don’t they?
 For the frosted version, click here for the recipe.
 For my chocolate cake with no butter recipe, click here. – Jenny Jones

 Did you make one of my recipes?
 Send me a photo!
 Where are you from?
 I love seeing how my recipes turn out made by someone else and it will help other cooks to see how something turns out in someone else’s kitchen.
 Send your picture to: YourPhotos@JennyCanCook.comR.B.
 MADE MY FALL-OFF-THE-BONE RIBS